Word@Work, Let God's Word energise your working day!

 Matthew 19:16-22

-Most people believe that if they can do enough good things then God will accept them.
+Most people believe that if they can do enough good things then God will accept them, like the proud Pharisee in Jesus' parable (Luke 18:9-14).
 But they are wrong.
-This episode reveals the internal doubt of this young man.
-He was religious and devout but instinctively felt that he had not done enough to earn God's favour.
+This episode reveals the personal spiritual insecurity of a young man.
+He was religious and devout, but he instinctively felt that he had not done enough to earn God's favour.
 He knew that he did not have a living relationship with God and that he did not deserve eternal life.

 Wealth Makes It Difficult To Follow Jesus